 A small business owner juggles many tasks.
 Marketing, sales, product development, social media… and that’s just a few.
 But one of the aspects of a small business that tends to get neglected is HR.
 With a larger company, there is usually a separate HR department that handles everything to do with recruiting and hiring, managing payroll, and more.

 But a small business doesn’t have the resources for that.
-Which means that on top of all the other tasks of running a small business, you have to handle HR as well.
+This means that on top of all the other tasks of running a small business, you have to handle HR as well.
 And HR can definitely be confusing.
 How do you find the right candidates for a job?
-How do you track employee’s hours?
+How do you track employees’ hours?

 1. Hiring Tool

 One of the main functions of the HR department is recruiting and hiring new employees.
 Good employees are imperative to a growing small business.
-You want to have a team of like minded, hard working individuals who also want to see the success of the business.
+You want to have a team of like-minded, hard-working individuals who also want to see the success of the business.
 But finding these people can be challenging, which is why it’s helpful to use hiring tools.
-An Applicant Tracking System (ATS) simplifies the hiring system by organizing and tracking applications for you.
+An Applicant Tracking System (ATS) is an HR management tool that simplifies the hiring system by organizing and tracking applications for you.
 That way, all you have to do is review the candidates and conduct the interviews.
 Think of how much time that will save!